Contact lenses: Are they right for your teen?

 Also, if you wear your contacts longer than the doctor recommends, you can deprive your eyes of oxygen, which can cause serious damage to the cornea.
 If you share your contacts with others (a big no-no), you risk major eye infection or disease.

 How do you know if you're a good candidate for contact lenses?
 Although it's not likely, you could have a vision problem that would make contacts an unrealistic choice.
-Or, you might want to avoid them if you have a lot of problems with your eyes, such as pink eye symptoms, other types of eye infections or dryness.
+Or, if you have a lot of problems with your eyes, such as pink eye symptoms, frequent eye infections or dry eyes, it might be safer for you to avoid contact lens wear, which can worsen these problems.

 Contact Lens Cost